DTD Super Meal Planning Reverses Type 2 Diabetes

 But, after I got well and wrote my book, I decided to develop a set of meal planning diagrams, charts and journal templates that would make it easier for diabetics to perform proper meal planning.

 For example, my 90-Day Meal Planning Charts provide a specific menu of meals (breakfast, lunch, snacks, and dinner) for 90 days in chart format.
 The meal plan is laid out in a structured table for ease of use to support your meal planning.
-The 90-Day meal planner is divided into 3 phases for a more effective meal plan based on your blood glucose readings and health needs.
+The 90-Day meal planner is divided into 3 phases for a more effective reverse-diabetes-diet and meal plan based on your blood glucose readings and health needs.

 In addition, I expanded my Death to Diabetes cookbook to show and explain how meal planning is not boring and it's not time-consuming.